havonz/SCRMapDocs/en/epScript-Reference/Built-in-Object-Types.md

 - ### EUDVArrayReader

-    A object type for quickly traversing EUDVArray
+    A object type for traversing EUDVArray

     ```JavaScript
     object EUDVArrayReader {